 Working exclusively with the Ministry of Education, Children’s Society counsels both children and parents on the importance of proper schooling and helps them with difficulties they face.
 Through the programme, we provide assistance to families who failed to register their child for school or send their child to school for the required six years.
 A child of ‘compulsory school age’, i.e. above the age of 6 and below 15, and is a Singapore citizen residing in Singapore, has to attend a national primary school, unless exempted.

-Working jointly with the Early Childhood Development Agency (ECDA), Singapore Children’s Society calls on families identified with children between the ages of 5 and 6, who are not registered at kindergartens or childcare centres.
+Working jointly with the Early Childhood Development Agency (ECDA), Singapore Children’s Society calls on families identified with children between the ages of 3 and 6, who are not registered at kindergartens or childcare centres.
 We assist and support these children’s enrolment into pre-schools, in order to better prepare them for subsequent years of formal education.
-In recent years, we are also helping 4-year-olds identified in the course of our work, with placement in pre-schools.

-Sunbeam Place is a residential home and gazetted place of safety for children who have been abused and neglected and in need of protection, or whose parents are unable to provide proper care.
+Sunbeam Place @ Children's Society is a residential home and gazetted place of safety for children who have been abused and neglected and in need of protection, or whose parents are unable to provide proper care.

 The children’s welfare, safety and needs are at the centre of its care.
-The Centre provides a home-like and loving environment for children aged between 2 and 18 years.
-It counsels and helps them cope with changes to develop a positive self-view with emotional resilience.
-The programmes offered at Sunbeam Place are based on their age and interest.
-The Centre provides a wide range of opportunities to develop children’s strengths and skills to be responsible young adults.
+The Centre provides a home-like and loving environment for children aged between 2 and 21.
+It prepares our beneficiaries and their families for reunification through casework and counselling.
+For those who are unable to reunite with their families, Sunbeam Place @ Children's Society provides a wide range of programmes to develop their strengths and skills to help facilitate a smoother transition when beneficiaries are discharged from the Centre and on their own as young adults.

 Vulnerable Witness Support Programme @ State Court